 Sewing Peasant Blouses in Romania Can Take Up To 3 Weeks

 Among many other meaningful activities, such as creating complicated weave structures on her loom and collecting Romanian folk art, traditional artisan Lucia Ciocoiu sits sewing peasant blouses in the garden.
 Within and without, all is quiet and content.
 The birds sing and the butterflies flutter athwart her trimly kept garden.
 Her eyes fixed on her embroidery and the needle flies swiftly backwards and forwards in her fingers.
-After weaving, she cut the freshly woven fabric pieces out for a traditional Romanian blouse, called “ie”.
+After winding a warp and weaving, she cut the freshly woven fabric pieces out for a traditional Romanian blouse, called “ie”.

 The ornamental fields of the blouse, consisting of geometrical rows (râuri) stream from the collar all the way down to the ruffled cuffs (fodori) and on the chest, are loom woven before cutting.